FreeApophis/TrueCrypt/Readme.txt

-TrueCrypt 4.2a Source Code Distribution
-Released by TrueCrypt Foundation

-This archive contains the complete source code of TrueCrypt for all supported operating systems and all supported hardware platforms.
+This archive contains the complete source code of TrueCrypt 4.3 for all supported operating systems and all supported hardware platforms.

 Important